WATT UL AB1 MONO BLOC 2014

 large amounts of Class A1.

-are made and instead they should OPT secondaries suitable for 2
+made and instead they should have OPT secondaries suitable for

-3. Many Audiophiles would MUCH PREFER a high amount of class A power because
+(4) Many Audiophiles PREFER a high amount of class A power because

 4r0, 6r0, 8r0 drivers in series.

 (5) Some audiophiles would much like to use "4 ohm"

 Before building and amp like this, think everything through,

 inevitable mistakes unless you have a large amount of previous

 All these R&C parts must be confirmed to be effective for